vhgalvez/cluster_openshift_kvm-libvirt_terraform/documentacion/documentacion_tecnica.md

  Expiry Time           dirección MAC       Protocol   IP address           Hostname       Client ID or DUID
 ----------------------------------------------------------------------------------------------------------------
  2024-05-10 16:19:17   52:54:00:66:1a:d0   ipv4       192.168.122.167/24   rockylinux92   01:52:54:00:66:1a:d0

+ To list all volumes in the default pool: bash
+Copy code
+virsh vol-list default
+To delete an existing volume if it's no longer needed: bash
+Copy code
+virsh vol-delete --pool default rocky9_cloudinit_disk.iso